Modernising fund valuation practices across the industry

 The network includes Refinitiv’s Real-Time - Optimized infrastructure with thousands of price quotes daily, third-party quote providers and trade venues such as Tradeweb®, Trace and MSRB.

 Transparency into the methodologies, models and inputs underpinning the valuations process.
-Such information can be provided to clients upon request.
+Upon request, customers can request metrics reporting and deep dive analysis and discussion on selected securities.

-Customer relations to assist clients with their due diligence and queries.
-Further, clients have access to evaluators to discuss detail behind the pricing of securities.
+Our Evaluated Pricing Service Client Relations team assist clients with their due diligence requirements including meeting requests and supporting documentation.
+Clients can access evaluators to discuss detail behind the pricing of securities.

 Established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
 Dedicated compliance members to coordinate implementations of regulations.